(Disclosure: Some of the links below may be affiliate links)

 Another good use of this concept is to decide between several investments.
 If you have to choose between several investments returning the same amount of money, you should choose the investment that will give you the money the earliest.
 Indeed, the earliest you get the money, the higher the time value of money it will have.

 Yet another great use of this tool is for savings.
 For instance, if you can save 1000 CHF on some purchases, you are not only saving 1000 CHF now, but you are getting 4321 CHF for your retirement in 30 years (5% returns).
 This shows that spending less and investing the savings can make a nice difference in the long run.

-This is a great tool to estimate how much you are going to save for your financial independence.
+This is a great tool to estimate how much you will save for your financial independence.
 In the previous example, 4321 CHF could be one month of expenses.
 So, by saving this 1000 CHF, you are giving yourself one more month of freedom.
 This is not negligible, and this can help you see the effect of your savings.

 Don’t get carried away